Why playgroups form an essential part of Family Day Care

 With the support of Grassroots Environmental, a pilot program for a nature-based outdoor playgroup was created almost six years ago.
 The program included Bush detectives and nature walks led by the local Ranger at Mulligans Flat and the Cotter to identify bugs in our local rivers.

-Community connections formed more recently are ACT Parks and Conservation Services.
-They assisted us in setting up the Communities@Work Junior Parkcare group and linked us to the Urambi Hills volunteer group.
+We also formed community connections with ACT Parks and Conservation Services.
+They assisted us in setting up the Communities at Work Junior Parkcare group and linked us to the Urambi Hills volunteer group.
 Children and educators used the skills learned from Louise, the Coordinator for Urambi, and helped by weeding and creating seed bombs to plant made from Kangaroo seed, and mud from the dam, and watering newly planted trees.

 We have also connected with Indigenous educators to learn about bushtucker and how to use those in cooking.